History

 Oyster Bed Speedway is Prince Edward Island’s premier stock car racing facility.
 Located in Oyster Bed Bridge, roughly 20 minutes north of the capital city, Charlottetown, and 40 minutes northeast of the Confederation Bridge, the province’s only paved oval has been operating since 1985 (1987 with a paved surface).

 The property is formerly known as Raceway Park and was once a multi-purpose venue with a drag strip and an oval track, the only one in the Maritimes.
 The drag strip, once named P.E.I.
 Dragway, opened in 1971, where Mermaid’s Kevin Power raced.
 In 1981, he bought the facility with James “Merrill” Cronin and Doug Young.
-The latter had his interest bought out a few years later.
+Young had his interest bought out a few years later.
 In 1984, after several years of great success and having gained respect from local race teams and supporters, the drag building was burned down by arsonists.

 Recalling persistent inquiries from the locals about building an oval track on the grounds, Power and Cronin rebuilt and expanded the facility to include a quarter-mile (1/4) dirt oval, ushering in a new chapter of P.E.I. stock car racing.
-The move garnered widespread acclaim and appeal as opening night in 1985 drew in over 2,000 spectators.
-In 1987, using earnings from many successful events, the track received major upgrades, including safer walls, expanded seating, improved lighting, and a paved surface.
+The move garnered widespread acclaim and appeal, with over 2,000 spectators on opening night in 1985.

 Cronin later sold his interest to Power, who operated the entire facility with further success and strong partnerships until 2010, when he sold the oval track to a new ownership group that included Bill Kinney, Robbie MacLean, Gary Ford, and Chris Hucz.
 They renamed the track from Raceway Park to Oyster Bed Speedway.